hahmed/rewindcss-rails/README.md

 # rewindcss-rails
-Hook up Deadfire, a minimal css pre-processor and normalize.css to your application.
+Hook up [Deadfire](https://github.com/hahmed/deadfire), a minimal css pre-processor and normalize.css to your application with the new asset pipeline, Propshaft.

 ## Usage
-Run the command to setup your application.

-`rake app:install`
+TODO:

 ## Installation
 Add this line to your application's Gemfile: